 If you want to block out the drone of daily life and listen to your music collection without any distractions, a pair of noise-cancelling headphones should be on your shopping list.

 The best noise-cancelling headphones protect your ears (and your music) from the outside world, cutting out frequencies and rumbles that would otherwise interrupt your precious playlists.

 Some simply allow you to switch noise-cancelling on or off, which is fine if you're listening to them on a train or plane.
 Other models give you greater flexibility and the ability to adjust the strength of the noise-cancelling based on where you're using them.
 You might want to allow some noise through if you're using them in built-up areas where there's loads of traffic around.

 Noise-cancelling headphones also tend to go hand-in-hand with Bluetooth connectivity, giving you the freedom of wireless plus a battery life that can push north of 24 hours.
 You also get controls and mic built-in, so everything you need to have a conversation and skip tracks is within easy reach.

 Some also boast additional features such as NFC pairing, which allows you to connect noise-cancelling headphones with compatible Android smartphones by just tapping your phone on one of the earpieces.

 So, here are the best noise-cancelling headphones around in 2019, no matter if you want an over-, on-, in-ear or Bluetooth pair.
 Prices range from just under £100 to over £300.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
+And with Black Friday and Cyber Monday just around the corner, it's a good time to be keeping an eye out for bargains.